 Sharing research, meeting others in our field, creating long-lasting friendships and professional associations – these vital interchanges are at the core of the FSU Symposium experience.
 We seek to broaden the professional, personal, and academic horizons of every participant: the visiting young scholar, the returning alumnus, the local undergraduate considering graduate work — and of course the professors, who also learn a great deal in the process.

 Our symposium is distinguished from similar gatherings because it was conceived from the start to result in a publication.
 Student speakers are able to submit their papers to our journal Athanor, published here sine 1981 in the College of Fine Arts by the FSU Museum of Fine Arts Press.
 The manuscript goes through several stages of editing before coming to fruition in the final article, which have been published and shared with more than 300 libraries and institutions across America and Europe.
-In the interest of conservation and innovation, in 2019 we are transforming Athanor to an online publication.
-We will follow up with details here when we release Athanor XXXVII during Open Access Week October 2019, the first issue to be published entirely online.
+In the interest of conservation and innovation, in 2019 we transformed Athanor to an online publication.
+Athanor XXXVII was released during Open Access Week October 2019, the first issue to be published entirely online.
 All previous editions are also available online: Athanor: Archive.
-Print copies of some editions are still available by request; contact the Art History Media Center Curator, Jean Hudson.
-The Table of Contents of every issue is available here: ToC, Athanor I – XXXV.
+Print copies of some editions are still available by request; contact the Art History Media Center curator for details.

 Photos and recap of the 36th Annual Art History Graduate Symposium, March 2018.